 The type of foundation was determined by field investigation and query of Tulsa County Assessor records.
-All the residences are built on crawl spaces and the commercial buildings on slab foundations.
+All the residences have slab-on-grade foundations, and the two commercial buildings are Slab on Grade.

 Condition of Structures.

 The condition of the residences in the RLA was determined by field investigation and the County Assessor's records.
 The structures are in Fair to Average condition.
 These findings are summarized in the following table.